HISTORY

 Doornjil Yoor-dininy - 'Coming together to create and sustain partnerships for mutual growth'

-While establishing Kulbardi, Australia's largest Aboriginal-owned stationery supplier, Kim Collard had a vision to go beyond corporate outcomes and into the realms of social and economic Aboriginal community development.
-Kulbardi's Community Investment Model showcases corporate best practice, where part of the proceeds of profits generated from Kulbardi is channelled into a fund aimed at investing in Indigenous communities.
+While establishing Kulbardi, Australia's largest Aboriginal-owned stationery supplier, Kim Collard had the vision to go beyond corporate outcomes and into the realms of social and economic Aboriginal community development.
+Kulbardi's Community Investment Model showcases corporate best practices, where a percentage of all sales from Kulbardi flows into a fund aimed at investing in Indigenous communities.

 VISION, MISSION & VALUES